-- Petaluma Campus program planning and development activities were supported by SHS staff, including - Regular participation in the monthly Student Services meetings to link with Administration, Admissions and Records, Work Experience, Academic Counseling and the Disability Resources programs - Staff participated and assisted LGBTQ activities aimed at diversity, including a successful identification of gender neutral rest rooms for transgender individuals - o Bond Measure H planning of a student center The SRJC District plans to build a student center in Petaluma that would co-locate student services in a more accessible way.
+Petaluma Campus program planning and development activities were supported by SHS staff, including

+- Regular participation in the monthly Student Services meetings to link with Administration, Admissions and Records, Work Experience, Academic Counseling and the Disability Resources programs - Staff participated and assisted LGBTQ activities aimed at diversity, including a successful identification of gender neutral rest rooms for transgender individuals - o Bond Measure H planning of a student center The SRJC District plans to build a student center in Petaluma that would co-locate student services in a more accessible way.
 Student Health Services is communicating in the process related to student health needs, though the health center will remain in its current location.
-Staff are participating in the planning process, recognizing that services adjacent to SHS in the future will be a critical choice for the campus, and that efforts to keep the visibility of SHS strong, despite its geographic marginalization, is critical for students. - SHS resumed meetings with the Dean of Student Services to engage in dialogue around SHS program review topics and to assure good communication.
-Discussion plans for next year.... - ✓ Continue to strengthen SHS relations with Gateway and faculty for immersion in classrooms and student success activities. - ✓ Student Health Aide-PEER with primary Petaluma Campus assignment to engage with student leaders in educational outreach activities related to health, work with the Feminist's Club, Bridges, other clubs that enhance student wellness - ✓ Activate regular use of the WOW with student peer support to market SHS services and disseminate health information on priority health issues. - ✓ Continue ACA enrollment co-location, collaborate with intercultural center groups to reach uninsured and undocumented students and their families, per AB75. - Expand food distribution toward a more student-based model through student leadership association.
+Staff are participating in the planning process, recognizing that services adjacent to SHS in the future will be a critical choice for the campus, and that efforts to keep the visibility of SHS strong, despite its geographic marginalization, is critical for students. - SHS resumed meetings with the Dean of Student Services to engage in dialogue around SHS program review topics and to assure good communication. - ✓ Continue to strengthen SHS relations with Gateway and faculty for immersion in classrooms and student success activities.

+- ✓ Activate regular use of the WOW with student peer support to market SHS services and disseminate health information on priority health issues. - ✓ Continue ACA enrollment co-location, collaborate with intercultural center groups to reach uninsured and undocumented students and their families, per AB75. - Expand food distribution toward a more student-based model through student leadership association.
 Add Cal Fresh application on site, cooking demonstrations, and additional food donated from the community that can be distributed same day. - ✓ Assure adequate utilization of Petaluma Health Center FamPACT services on campus to sustain this service agreement.